craiglemon/netbox-plugin-template/README.md

-# NEtBox Plugin Dev Container Template
+# NetBox Plugin Dev Container Template

 This repository provides a simple template for setting up a NetBox plugin development container using [Visual Studio Code Remote - Containers], also delivering a basic Netbox plugin that is correctly configured within the Dev Container.
 It allows you to define a consistent development environment using Docker, that is ready to go allowing focus to be put on the plugin development rather than the environment setup.

+This repository is a GitHub template repository, making it easy to create your own repository using this as the base.

 ## 📦 Features

 - Pre-configured development environment using Docker
 - Supports VS Code Remote Containers
 - A working instance of NetBox using the netboxcommunity/netbox:latest base image
--
+- Sample plugin that is fully configured within the DevContainer

 ## 🚀 Getting Started